Marrs and Shingle Beach Working Group

 The complex nature of the issue…

-During two workshops the group explored the issue of E. coli contamination at Marrs Beach and Shingle Beach – here's a picture showing just how complex this issue is!
+Before the first meeting, group members took part in two workshops.
+During these workshops the group explored the issue of E. coli contamination at Marrs Beach and Shingle Beach – here's a picture showing just how complex this issue is!